A caesarean section, or C-section, is an operation to deliver your baby through a cut made in your tummy and womb.

 The cut is usually made across your tummy, just below your bikini line.

 A caesarean is a major operation that carries a number of risks, so it's usually only done if it's the safest option for you and your baby.

-Around one in every four to five pregnant women in the UK has a caesarean.
+Around 1 in 4 pregnant women in the UK has a caesarean birth.